Infrastructure & Utility Inspection

 - Safety and liability exposure — Flights near energized assets or active roadways create liability.
 Documented safety protocols and pilot qualifications reduce exposure.

 - Data integrity requirements — Inspection data must maintain integrity from field capture through client delivery.
-Timestamped, immutable flight records support data chain-of-custody.
+Timestamped flight records and linked job context support data traceability.

 Is This a Fit?